 Conferences take place every 18 months, alternating between the UK and the Netherlands; they tackle a different contemporary theme each year.
 Attendance is strictly by invitation only.

-The Conference Series is jointly organised by the British Council Netherlands, the British Foreign and Commonwealth Office and the Netherlands Ministry of Foreign Affairs, and is generously supported by our sponsors BP, ING, Royal Dutch Shell, Unilever and Vodafone.
+The Conference Series is jointly organised by the British Council Netherlands, the British Foreign and Commonwealth Office and the Netherlands Ministry of Foreign Affairs, and is generously supported by our sponsors ING, Royal Dutch Shell and Unilever.

 For further information please contact firstname.lastname@example.org